Install from GitHub

 froggeR::quarto_project()

-redo that super awesome YAML you did a few weeks back.
-Start with
+Save time on building a project structure, formatting, branding, and trying to redo that super awesome YAML you did a few weeks back.
+Start with froggeR now and get yourself dialed in for all future projects!

 Quick Start Guide